zompi2/XPlugin/README.md

 # XPlugin

-This is a sample plugin used as an example for the article from my blog.
-This article can be found here: http://zompi.pl/multiplatform-plugins-in-unreal-engine-4
+This is an example plugin that shows how a multiplatform plugin can be implemented in Unreal Engine 4.
+You can read more about it in this blog entry: https://damnow.blogspot.com/2017/12/multiplatform-plugins-in-unreal-engine-4.html